GowthamKumar1626/Machine-Learning-MODELS/Computer Vision/Image Classification/EuroSAT/README.md

+<h1>Basic CNN Architecture - 83% Accuracy😇</h1>
+<p>This architecture consists of 3 sets of CONV layer and Pool layer.
+DropOut is added for dense layer (A regularization techinique to avoid overfitting.</p>

 <h1>Requirements</h1>
 Model is built using tensorflow and keras.
 Tensorflow >= 2.0.0 version is required to run the model.
 In order to install tensorflow in your pc, follow the instructions mentioned in <a href="https://www.tensorflow.org/install">Tensorflow</a> Official page.